cboettig/pdg_control/inst/examples/stability.md

 # Stability analysis
 In this example, we compute the distribution of the stability coefficients estimated from the fished and unfished simulations.
+Overall this shows little success in distinguishing between the stability of the fished and unfished populations -- i.e. no hint that we are managing near an edge.

 The optimal policy calculations are just straight-froward implementations of Reed, W.J., 1979, in which population growth is stochastic.